chengmiao/gdb/README.md

             });

-with this line above , will execute a sql :
+with this line above , it executes  a sql :
 "select  name,  sex,  age  from test where   id  = 1   and name = "test"  order by id asc"